Enclosures (for corporate entities):

 An IPO or Initial Public Offering (Primary market) is the issuance of shares by a company in the stock market in order that its shares are purchased by the general public.
 Once the IPO has taken place, the shares continue to be traded in the stock market (Secondary market), changing hands between buyers and sellers.

 Another way a company raises its capital is by issuing right shares at a certain price to existing shareholders.
 A shareholder interested in purchasing the right shares may do so if he deems it fit.

 PSX & ITS LISTED COMPANIES:

-Pakistan Stock Exchange consists of a list of 546 companies in 35 different sectors or industries.
-The total Market Capitalisation (volume of outstanding shares times share price) was Rs 7.692 Tn as of Dec 31, 2018.
+Pakistan Stock Exchange consists of a list of more than 500 companies in more than 35 different sectors or industries.
+The total Market Capitalisation (volume of outstanding shares x share price) was Rs 8.24 trillion as of July 30th, 2021

 WHAT IS AN INDEX & WHAT IS ITS PURPOSE: